|

 "I can't," Stella said.
 "I'll DIE."

-sort of a man.
+was NOT that sort of a man.
 Never could be.
-He HAD to help Stella, even if he didn't
+He HAD to help Stella, even

-said.
-"You tried to deceive me.
-You messed with my ship, you messed
+he said.
+“You tried to deceive me.
+You messed with my ship, you

-with my friend.
-You don't deserve my help.
-But I will help you.
-That co-ordinate.
+messed with my friend.
+You don’t deserve my help.
+But I will help

 "Ok," she said.